-Applicants will need to be qualified practitioner architects with a minimum of three years practice-experience.
-Applications will proceed via submission of an outline of the topic and methodology, a digital portfolio of design work, as well as interview.
+You will need to be a qualified practitioner architect with a minimum of three years of practice experience.
+Applications will proceed via submission of an outline of the topic and methodology, a digital portfolio of design work, as well an interview.

-As the PhD will be situated in practice several formal commitments will be required from the practice concerned.
+As the PhD will be situated in practice, several formal commitments will be required from the practice concerned.
+These include:

 - safeguards on the IP (Intellectual Property) of the resulting research if that research is done in collaboration with others in the practice.

-The candidate and School will also have to formally agree on any extra financial contributions that might be required to deliver on the PhD, for example materials required for manufacture or access to specialist laboratories or computation, and these will be decided on a case-by-case basis depending on topic.
+You will also need to formally agree with the School on any extra financial contributions that might be required to deliver on the PhD, for example, materials required for manufacture or access to specialist laboratories or computation, and these will be decided on a case-by-case basis depending on the topic.

 Months of entry